 Ms. Mak’s practice includes employment discrimination, harassment, retaliation, wrongful termination, defamation, contract claims, and labor code violations.
 She is experienced in litigation, from pre-litigation negotiations to trials and appeals.
 Ms. Mak also advises employees on employment contracts and severance agreements.

-She has served as trial counsel in multiple trials involving a wide variety of employment disputes in state and federal court.
+Ms. Mak has served as trial counsel in multiple trials involving a wide variety of employment disputes in state and federal court.
 In 2016, she was co-lead counsel on a five-week jury trial which resulted in a $3.5 million total verdict for four female officers at the Sacramento County Sheriff’s Department.
+The verdict was listed in the LexisNexis “Top 10 Employment Verdicts” for 2016, and was recognized by Leaders in the Law in its “Northern California’s Leading Lawyers” 2017 publication.

-Prior to joining Minami Tamaki, Ms. Mak worked at prominent plaintiffs’ employment law and civil rights firms in San Francisco, where she served on trial teams for high-profile discrimination and retaliation cases.
+Prior to joining Minami Tamaki, Ms. Mak worked at prominent plaintiffs’ employment law and civil rights firms, where she served on trial teams for high-profile discrimination and retaliation cases.

-Ms. Mak was selected in 2015 and 2016 as a Super Lawyers Rising Star, an honor awarded to no more than 2.5 percent of attorneys in the state.
+Ms. Mak was selected in 2015, 2016, and 2017 as a Super Lawyers Rising Star, an honor awarded to no more than 2.5 percent of attorneys in the state.
+In 2017, she was honored with the Legal Advocate Award from the Center for Workers’ Rights and with a civil rights award from the Equal Justice Society.

 Ms. Mak graduated from UC San Diego summa cum laude and Phi Beta Kappa and received her law degree from UC Hastings.
 During law school, she externed for an Administrative Law Judge in the U.S. Department of Labor and worked as a Research Assistant at the Center for WorkLife Law.
 Ms. Mak also served as a Clinic Counselor at the Legal Aid Society Employment Law Center, an experience which solidified her interest in representing employees from all backgrounds.

 Ms. Mak is also a state-certified domestic violence counselor.
-She is fluent in Cantonese and conversant in French.
+She is fluent in Cantonese.